SalesforceFoundation/NPSP/Contributor/Developer-Edition-Salesforce-Instance.md

 ![Cumulus Package Contents Example](img/cumulus-package-example.png)

 Depending on what we’re doing, we can make the org functional by adding the overrides, etc. from the [post-install instructions](https://powerofus.force.com/articles/Resource/NPSP-Nonprofit-Starter-Pack-Post-Install-Checklist), or we can just leave it.
 For now, we’ll leave it.

+# Yay!

+Great work.
+Now comes a choice: do you want to use the [Force.com IDE](Contributor/Force.com-IDE-Setup.html) or would you rather use [an IDE of your own choosing](Contributor/Alternate-IDEs.html)?